 Since we don't use any type of curing agent, we need to ensure our meat doesn't stay in the danger zone (under 140 degrees) for longer than necessary to avoid harmful bacterias such as botulinum.

 In effort to keep this sandwich simple you can go with a store-bought Italian sausage, and if you like a bit of spice, grab Hot Italian.
+See this article if you'd like to create your own "Italian" sausage creation.
 Once you have chosen the right sausage for you, treat it with care, if you prick the casing or over cook it, all that delicious juice will run out while it's cooking.

 Smoking the Sausage / Making the Sandwich

 - Prep your smoker and choose your wood.
 A lot of people use woods such as oak or fruit woods, but we prefer hickory for smoking our sausages; if I had to pick a runner up I'd go with apple for this sandwich.

 - Once your smoker is warmed up to 180 - 200 degrees, throw the sausage in and give it a little spray with apple juice.
 Heating your smoker much hotter than 200 degrees will cause the juices to run out.
 The sausage needs to cook for about 1 hour, with a turn half way through.

 - While it's cooking, chop the tops off of a handful of red and green peppers then, clear out the veins and the seeds.
 When you turn the sausages halfway through cooking, add the peppers to the smoker.
 Give them a light spray, inside and out, with apple juice as well.

 - The sausages are fully cooked at 155 - 160 degrees, be vigilant, don’t over smoke them, at 170 degrees they will dry out.
 If you're not careful they may even begin to turn black.